mzazon/awesome-cloud-projects/aws/rds-multi-region-failover/rds-multi-region-failover.md

 1. AWS account with RDS, Route 53, and CloudWatch permissions in two regions
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Understanding of RDS Multi-AZ concepts and cross-region replication
-4. VPC setup in both primary and secondary regions
+4. VPC setup in both primary and secondary regions with existing subnets
 5. Estimated cost: $800-1,200/month for db.r5.xlarge instances with backup storage

 > **Note**: This configuration uses production-grade instance types and will incur significant costs.
 Consider using smaller instances for testing.
 See [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/) for detailed cost calculations.